Is Music College Worth It?

 Under: Music Business

-As you might imagine, I get asked this a lot.
+As you might imagine, I get asked fairly often if music college is worth it.

 I always start with this question: